-The Real Reason People Want Maroon 5 to Walk Away From the Super Bowl Halftime Show
+The Real Reason People Wanted Maroon 5 to Walk Away From the Super Bowl Halftime Show

-Forget betting on which team makes it into Super Bowl LIII next February.
-The bigger ticket just might be on who's there at Mercedes-Benz Stadium in Atlanta to perform for us all when the game goes into halftime.
+Who knew just saying yes to the Super Bowl Halftime Show could cause this much controversy?

+As Janet Jackson can attest, the outrage from taking the field during the midway point of the biggest sporting event of the year usually doesn't come until after the performance is said and done—if it ever comes at all.
+But this year, before Maroon 5 and the NFL could even confirm that they'd be taking the stage at Mercedes-Benz Stadium in Atlanta for Super Bowl LIII on Sunday, Feb.
+3, there were already those who were demanding that the Adam Levine-fronted band pass up the opportunity.

-Though neither the NFL nor Maroon 5 have confirmed it, it's been widely reported that the Adam Levine-fronted band will be the headlining act during the official Pepsi Halftime Show, following in the footsteps of previous headliners like Justin Timberlake, Lady Gaga and Coldplay.
-And the decision seemed like quite a safe bet on the NFL's part.
+At first, the decision seemed like quite a safe bet on the NFL's part.
 Levine's a seasoned pro who knows how to handle live TV thanks to his years on The Voice.
 The band has had a near-ubiquitous presence on the radio since their debut album dropped in 2002, leaving them with a wide stable of hits to perform for the masses.
 And we dare you to find a mom who doesn't love Levine.
 That woman just doesn't exist.

 So, it seemed like Maroon 5 checked all the boxes, most importantly the one about no controversy.
 After all, the NFL's found itself in quite enough of that on its own over the last few years.
-But lo and behold, in the last few weeks, Levine and his bandmates have found themselves on the wrong side of internet furor, as thousands have begun to demand they step down from the coveted role.
+But lo and behold, in the last few months, Levine and his bandmates, along with their confirmed guests Travis Scott and Big Boi, have found themselves on the wrong side of internet furor.
 Why?
 Allow us to explain.

+The drama for Levine and Co. began in October when reports began circulating that the band only got the gig after Rihanna turned an offer down in order to express her support for Colin Kaepernick, the former San Francisco 49ers quarterback who sparked headlines and controversy in 2016 after he began kneeling during the national anthem at the start of every game as an act of peaceful protest of police brutality and racial inequality taking place around the country.
+Currently a free agent, Kaepernick filed a grievance against NFL owners in October 2017, arguing that the NFL and its owners "have colluded to deprive Mr. Kaepernick of employment rights in retaliation for Mr. Kaepernick's leadership and advocacy for equality and social justice and his bringing awareness to peculiar institutions still undermining racial equality in the United States."

 Michael Zagaris/San Francisco 49ers/Getty Images